Spirit Airlines tells passenger who can’t fit into seat to stand

 It really is crazy.
 What if they had turbulence or other issues?
 I’m surprised it was allowed, let alone required of him.
 He’s dreading the possibility of a return in the same conditions.

-(Anderson’s claim that her son was “required” to stand is contradicted by Brooks, told reporters today that he asked for permission to stand during the flight.)
+The airline’s account contradicts Anderson’s claim that her son was “required” to stand.
+Spirit says he asked for permission to stand during the flight.

-While Federal Aviation Administration rules require passengers to be seated with their seatbelts fastened during takeoff and landing, the agency strongly suggests passengers remain seated for their entire flight because of the possibility of turbulence.
+While Federal Aviation Administration rules mandate passengers to be seated with their seatbelts fastened during takeoff and landing, the agency strongly advises passengers to remain seated for their entire flight due to the possibility of turbulence.

 From 1980 through 2008, U.S. air carriers had 234 turbulence accidents, resulting in 298 serious injuries and three fatalities.